RetiBridge: Bridging Quantitative Retinal Biomarkers and Qualitative Diagnosis with a Knowledge-Guided Multimodal Large Language Model: Methodology

 \subsection{Knowledge Guided Instruction Generation}

-We carefully designed the instructions (training data) generation process for training the GROK model, as shown in \autoref{figure_3} (1).
-The knowledge-guided aspect of our method lies chiefly in the instruction-generation stage: we design a doctor-verified Eye-Guideline prompt that embeds clinical expertise and steers OpenAI-o3 to produce a fine-grained chain of thought that links every quantitative abnormality to the final diagnosis.
+We construct the knowledge-guided instruction data used to train \textbf{RetiBridge}, as illustrated in \autoref{figure_3}(1).
+The knowledge-guided component is implemented through a clinician-reviewed prompt template, termed \textit{Eye-Guideline}.
+The template incorporates ophthalmic domain knowledge and guides OpenAI-o3 to generate structured, biomarker-grounded diagnostic rationales.
+Each generated report links quantitative retinal abnormalities to clinically meaningful qualitative interpretations and subsequently to the final diagnostic conclusion.

-This template enables OpenAI-o3 to leverage its vast built-in medical knowledge and robust chain-of-thought reasoning capability, fostering reliable, evidence-based links between quantitative information and qualitative interpretations (sub-inference) while explicitly aligning each sub-inference with the final diagnosis—thereby reducing hallucinations and strengthening clinical plausibility.
-Another key aspect of this process lies in the query components.
-Beyond ophthalmic images, we incorporate clinically interpretable OCT and CFP biomarkers, which drive a \enquote{Quantitative Biomarkers to Qualitative Diagnosis} reasoning pipeline.
-These biomarkers are fused with visual information to construct intermediate inferences that iteratively lead to final diagnostic conclusions, embodying a structured chain-of-thought based on clinical evidence.
+For each sample in $\mathcal{D}$, let $g_n$ denote the corresponding diagnostic label derived from UK Biobank records \cite{sudlow2015uk}.
+The instruction generation process incorporates the paired CFP and OCT images, their corresponding quantitative biomarkers, and the diagnostic label $g_n$.

-The OCT biomarkers are derived from validated structural metrics in UKBiobank Category ID 100079, including macular thickness, volume, area, and nerve layer thickness across multiple ETDRS subfields.
-After filtering out biomarkers with more than 20\% missing values, 31 high-quality OCT biomarkers were retained.
-In addition, 6 CFP biomarkers, including vertical cup-to-disc ratio, arteriovenous ratio, fractal dimension of arteries and veins, and vessel tortuosity, were extracted using a custom pipeline (this will be introduced in Section 4).
+The OCT biomarkers are derived from structural measurements provided in UK Biobank Category 100079 \cite{sudlow2015uk}, including macular thickness, volume, area, and retinal layer thickness across multiple ETDRS subfields.
+After excluding variables with more than 20\% missing values, 31 OCT biomarkers are retained.
+In addition, six CFP-derived biomarkers, including vertical cup-to-disc ratio, arteriovenous ratio, arterial and venous fractal dimensions, and vessel tortuosity, are extracted using the pipeline described in Section IV.

-To further prevent misdiagnosis and the generation of irrelevant reasoning chains, we also provided each patient’s diagnostic description $g$ during the query phase.
-These labels serve as soft constraints to guide the instruction output generation toward clinically grounded reasoning.
-Detailed data processing procedures are described in Section \ref{sec4}.
-Here we define our instruction dataset as: $\{y, I^o, I^c, B, g\}$.
-This whole procedure can be formulated as:
+During teacher-based report generation, the diagnostic label $g_n$ is provided to OpenAI-o3 \cite{openai2025o3} as a soft condition to improve diagnostic consistency and constrain irrelevant generations.
+The generated report $y_n$ explicitly contains the diagnosis associated with $g_n$ together with its biomarker-grounded rationale.
+Therefore, $g_n$ provides label-level supervision through the target report $y_n$, but is not included in the multimodal input to RetiBridge during supervised fine-tuning or inference.